 If you suspect that your doctor is wrong about whether or not your previous condition is related to your work injury, contact a workers’ compensation lawyer right away.
 Your lawyer is the only person in this situation who will truly have your best interests at heart.
 Call John Foy & Associates today to get a FREE consultation with a workers’ compensation lawyer at (404) 400-4000 or contact us online.

-Common Pre-Existing Conditions Affected By Workers’ Comp
+Common Pre-Existing Conditions Affected By Workers’ Compensation

 There is no limit on or rules regarding which pre-existing conditions can be covered under workers’ compensation.
 A workers’ compensation lawyer can help you determine whether or not your situation applies.
 However, some of the pre-existing conditions we often see aggravated by work conditions include: